what causes AttributeError?

 Tip

-I can open a file from the terminal in Visual Studio Code by typing code and the name of the file, for example, when I type this
+I can open a file from the terminal in the Integrated Development Environment (IDE) with the name of the program and the name of the file.
+That means if I type this in the terminal

 code tests/test_attribute_error.py